huseynk/django-/README.md

 # django-

-In this repository a small project in jangoda was done.
+In this repository a small project was made in django.